 This was the first time I was consciously "excluding" the client from the process between the briefing & research phase and the final delivery, and I'm really glad with how the whole thing went over.

-I must agree with Sean Wes' remark that "if you didn't narrow it down to one proposal, your job as a designer is not over".
+I must agree with Sean McCabe's remark that "if you didn't narrow it down to one proposal, your job as a designer is not over".

 I know some clients will probably have objections to this, because they want to feel in control of the process.
 I also know that my former clients appreciated very much that I gave them the control over the choice, when I should have just made the decision myself — but I was convinced that I was "supposed to" give them more options, because that was "what everyone else did", so they expected it.

-In the end, I do feel that the job of the client is to know their business and their clients, and the job of the designer is to know about design principles and make decisions that are based on objective arguments, not on the personal sense of aesthetics of the client's mother or cat.
+In the end, I do feel that the job of the client is to know their business and their clients, and the job of the designer is to know about design principles and make decisions that are based on objective arguments, not on the personal sense of aesthetics of the client's family members, or what have you.

-While this is an exaggeration, some clients really do involve their friends and relatives into their decision process, even if these people are not their target client and shouldn't be having a say on the matter (that part on not being able to satisfy everyone and all that jazz).
+(Some clients really do involve their friends and relatives into their decision process, even if these people are not their target client and shouldn't have a say on the matter.)

 I will try this process out with my future clients and see how they will receive it.